webpack/webpack.js.org/src/content/configuration/configuration-languages.md

 Next check your tsconfig.json:

-If the module in compilerOptions in tsconfig.json is commonjs, the setting is complete, else webpack getting error.
+If the module in compilerOptions in tsconfig.json is commonjs, the setting is complete, else webpack will fail with an error.
 This problem is occurring because ts-node does not support the module syntax of other than commonjs module.
 We have a two solutions.